SoftwareHeritage/puppet-environment/README.md

 Roles of Software Heritage servers are defined in the `swh-role` module.
 Profiles are defined in the `swh-profile` module.

-Our setup mirrors the git repositories of third-party Puppet modules on the Software Heritage git server.
+Our setup mirrors the git repositories of third-party Puppet modules on the Software Heritage git server --- this is to avoid reliance on 3rd party *hosting* services in ordet to be able to deploy.
 We add an upstream remote to the repositories through our mr configuration.

 Deployment
 ----------